cbrake/linux-serial-test/README.md

 # Examples

+## Stress test a connection

+    linux-serial-test -s -p /dev/ttyO0 -b 3000000

+This will send full bandwidth data with a counting pattern out the TX signal.
+On any data received on RX, the program will look for a counting pattern and report any missing data in the pattern.

 ## Output a pattern where you can easily verify baud rate with scope:

     linux-serial-test -y 0x55 -z 0x0 -p /dev/ttyO0 -b 3000000